 About Our Services

 We recognize that deciding on the best course of action for your child can be stressful and overwhelming.
-There are many options available, interventions across fields, and different treatment modalities to choose from.
-At the Family Hope Center, our goal is to partner with parents in the complex and sometimes challenging process of nurturing their child to reach her/his full potential.
-From the moment a child is diagnosed with a disability, parents are exposed to a new world of terminology, treatment options, resources, and services.
+There are many options, interventions, and treatments to choose from.
+From the moment a child is diagnosed with a disability, parents are exposed to a new world of terminology, options, resources, and services.
+At the Family Hope Center, our goal is to partner with parents in the process of nurturing their child to reach her/his full potential.
 Our approach is to teach, guide, and support parents in developing effective, customized and integrative plans for both families and children.
 Each individualized plan is designed to fit your specific needs and to help foster your child’s cognitive, communicative, sensorimotor, emotional, social, and physiological development.

 Our therapeutic model focuses on three fundamental goals:

-- Teach parents how to improve their child’s function in all areas of development
+- Teach parents about the brain, and how to improve their child’s function in all areas of development

-- Guide parents in choosing the most appropriate treatment plan for their child’s present levels of development
+- Guide parents in choosing the most appropriate treatment plan for their child’s present ability

-- Support parents in the implementation of their child’s individualized program at home.
+- Support parents in the implementation of their child’s individualized plan at home

 i.
 Conference topics